 |Undergraduate online course||$497 per credit hour|

 |Active-duty* service members||$250 per credit hour (see our Military Tuition Discounts page for more information).|

 |Reserve Component and Kentucky National Guard||May be eligible for $250 per credit hour tuition assistance rate.|

 *Active-Duty is defined as on orders for 180 days or more.

-The tuition rates above apply only to online courses and may be different than, or in addition to, tuition costs for other non-online courses you may be taking.
 If you're receiving a tuition scholarship, please check the monetary value to determine whether the cost of online courses is covered.

 Tuition and fees are subject to change at any time without prior notice.
 The summary on this page is intended to provide a quick reference for students.
 For more information and updates, visit the UofL Bursar's page.

 Financial aid is available for all online students who qualify.
 Here are the steps for first-time financial aid applicants: